mollyliuyiqin/Vision-controlled-mobile-robot-using-ROS/README.md

 Here are the steps to design the robot, house it inside Gazebo world, and program it to chase white-colored balls:

 1. `drive_bot`:
-* Create a `my_robot` ROS package to hold your robot, the white ball, and the world.
+* Create a `my_robot` ROS package to hold the robot, the white ball, and the world.
 * Design a differential drive robot with the Unified Robot Description Format.
-Add two sensors to your robot: a lidar and a camera.
-Add Gazebo plugins for your robot’s differential drive, lidar, and camera.
-The robot you design should be significantly different from the one presented in the project lesson.
-Implement significant changes such as adjusting the color, wheel radius, and chassis dimensions.
-Or completely redesign the robot model!
-After all you want to impress your future employers :-D
+Add two sensors to the robot: a lidar and a camera.
+Add Gazebo plugins for the robot’s differential drive, lidar, and camera.
-* House your robot inside the world you built in Gazebo.
+* House the robot inside the world built in Gazebo.
-* Add a white-colored ball to your Gazebo world and save a new copy of this world.
+* Add a white-colored ball to the Gazebo world and save a new copy of this world.
-* The `world.launch` file should launch your world with the white-colored ball and your robot.
+* The `world.launch` file should launch the world with the white-colored ball and the robot.
 2. `ball_chaser`:
-* Create a `ball_chaser` ROS package to hold your C++ nodes.
+* Create a `ball_chaser` ROS package to hold the C++ nodes.
 * Write a `drive_bot` C++ node that will provide a `ball_chaser/command_robot` service to drive the robot by controlling its linear x and angular z velocities.
 The service should publish to the wheel joints and return back the requested velocities.
-* Write a `process_image` C++ node that reads your robot’s camera image, analyzes it to determine the presence and position of a white ball.
-If a white ball exists in the image, your node should request a service via a client to drive the robot towards it.
+* Write a `process_image` C++ node that reads the robot’s camera image, analyzes it to determine the presence and position of a white ball.
+If a white ball exists in the image, the node should request a service via a client to drive the robot towards it.
 * The `ball_chaser.launch` should run both the `drive_bot` and the `process_image` nodes.
 ## Prerequisites/Dependencies
 * Gazebo >= 7.0